-Each pillar has a threaded post with a screw driver slot used for adjusting the pillars length.
+Each pillar is pre-contoured to match the radius of a Remington 700 action and has a threaded post with a screw driver slot used for adjusting the pillars length.
 There is one short pillar used for the front guard screw and one long pillar used at the rear.
-Each threaded post is cut at 2.5 degrees to match the angle of the trigger guard.
+The threaded post used on the rear pillar is cut at 2.5 degrees to match the angle of the trigger guard.
 You will find a black mark on one of the screw driver slots.
 This black mark should always be toward the muzzle.